fluxcd/flagger/docs/gitbook/usage/metrics.md

         interval: 1m
 ```

-Please note that the flagger need AWS IAM permission to perform `cloudwatch:GetMetricsData` to use this provider.
+Please note that the flagger need AWS IAM permission to perform `cloudwatch:GetMetricData` to use this provider.